Lysinuric protein intolerance

 Lysinuric protein intolerance (LPI) is an autosomal recessive metabolic disorder affecting amino acid transport.
+It is characterised by the body's inability to properly digest and use certain proteins.
+This condition leads to various metabolic complications and is typically diagnosed in infancy or early childhood.

 About 140 patients have been reported, almost half of them of Finnish origin.
 Individuals from Japan, Italy, Morocco and North Africa have also been reported plus one in Bixby, Oklahoma.

 Signs and symptoms

 Infants with LPI are usually symptom-free when breastfed because of the low protein concentration in human milk, but develop vomiting and diarrhea after weaning.
 The patients show failure to thrive, poor appetite, growth retardation, enlarged liver and spleen, prominent osteoporosis and osteopenia, delayed bone age and spontaneous protein aversion.
 Forced feeding of protein may lead to convulsions and coma.
 Mental development is normal if prolonged episode of hyperammonemia can be avoided.
 Some patients develop severe pulmonary and kidney complications.
 High levels of plasma glutamine and glycine are observed.

-Causes
+Genetic Basis

-It has been associated with SLC7A7.
+LPI has been associated with SLC7A7.
+LPI is caused by mutations in the SLC7A7 gene, which encodes for a protein involved in the transport of amino acids across cell membranes.
+Mutations in this gene impair the transport function, leading to the characteristic amino acid imbalances seen in LPI patients.

 Mechanism

 In LPI, urinary excretion of cationic amino acids (ornithine, arginine and lysine) is increased and these amino acids are poorly absorbed from the intestine.
 Therefore, their plasma concentrations are low and their body pools become depleted.
 Deficiency of arginine and ornithine restricts the function of the urea cycle and leads to hyperammonemia after protein-rich meals.
 Deficiency of lysine may play a major role in the skeletal and immunological abnormalities observed in LPI patients.